Tymonie/cil-internship-cohort-04/Busayo.Akanni/05_HTML_CSS/05_HTML_CSS.md

-> The static website was deployed by netlify.
+> The static website was deployed with netlify.
 Kindly find the link below:

 [Busayo's website](https://busayo-cecure.netlify.app/)